Who are the Institutional Holders in American Eagle Outfitters Inc. (AEO)?

 American Eagle Outfitters Inc. (AEO): Who are the competitors?

-The company’s main competitors (and peers) include Tilly’s Inc. (TLYS) that is trading 174.83% up over the past 12 months and The Gap Inc. (GPS) that is 350.65% higher over the same period.
+The company’s main competitors (and peers) include Tilly’s Inc. (TLYS) that is trading 142.41% up over the past 12 months.
 Abercrombie & Fitch Co.
-(ANF) is 269.77% up on the 1-year trading charts.
+(ANF) is 250.48% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 20.59% from the last report on Mar 14, 2021 to stand at a total of 17.24 million short shares sold with a short interest ratio of 3.81.